Second-placed India increase lead over England in latest ICC women's ODI ranking

-India not only maintained their second position but also increased the points lead over third-placed England in the latest ICC women's ODI rankings released on Monday.
-The Indian women's team (125), led by Mithali Raj, has widened the gap over England (122) from one to three points.
+India not only maintained their second position but also increased the lead over England in the latest ICC women's ODI rankings on Monday.
+The Indian women's team (125), led by Mithali Raj, has widened their gap over England (122) from one to three points.

 In ODI rankings, the West Indies have lost five points and are now just two points ahead of Pakistan in seventh place.
 Australia, who won the ICC Women's T20 World Cup in the West Indies last year, have increased their lead over England from 10 to 14 points in the T20I Player rankings, a table that has increased from 46 to 55 teams over the past year.